UWCNuclear/xia4MANDELA/README.md

 #  How to acquire data with POLL2 (.ldf files)

-Where is the parameter file in the directories?
-Upload required files here.
+**Step 1.** Place the parameter file (example attached above) in the "acq" directory.

-**Step 1.** To start POLL2, navigate to the "acq" directory and type:
+**Step 2.** To start POLL2, navigate to the "acq" directory and type:

     poll2

-**Step 2.** To start the acqusition, type in the terminal:
+**Step 3.** To start the acqusition, type in the terminal:

     run

 POLL2 will then display the run number, e.g. "Run 1 started on Monday March 14 12:00:00 2022"

-**Step 3.** To stop the run, enter the command:
+**Step 4.** To stop the run, enter the command:

     stop

-Where is the .ldf file created?
+The .ldf file is created in the same directory.

 # How to set up xia4ids at MANDELA